Cáncer de Endometrio

 • The patient’s preferences

-We are currently especially committed to offering patients the most effective and less invasive therapeutic strategies.
+Surgery is typically used to remove malignant tissue growth through a laparoscopic procedure.
+We are committed to offering patients the most effective and least invasive therapeutic interventions available.
 Surgical treatment often constitutes the first therapeutic strategy for uterine/endometrial cancer that might include one of the following procedures:

-• Hysterectomy: Removal of the uterus including the cervix.
+Hysterectomy: Surgical removal of the uterus including the cervix.

 • The intra-operative findings